glome/glome-wp/readme.txt

 the Wordpress website.
 Websockets support can be checked at [http://caniuse.com/#feat=websockets].

-The title of these widgets can be customized.
+The title of these widgets can be customised.

 == Glome specific settings ==